-MINISTRY OF EDUCATION AND SCIENCE OF UKRAINE SIMON KUZNETS KHARKIV NATIONAL UNIVERSITY OF ECONOMICS
+MINISTRY OF EDUCATION AND SCIENCE OF UKRAINE SIMON KUZNETS KHARKIV NATIONAL UNIVERSITY OF ECONOMICS educational degree "BACHELOR"

-PROGRAM

-of the entrance exam
+APPROVED

-in a foreign language (English)
+PROGRAM OF THE ENTRANCE EXAM in a foreign language (English)

-to admit foreigners and people without residence for
+for foreigners and people without residence

-educational degree "BACHELOR"

-Kharkiv 2024 The entrance exam in a foreign language involves a comprehensive assessment of the acquisition of the basic aspects of the language system and the practical application of acquired knowledge.
+Kharkiv 2025 The entrance exam in a foreign language involves a comprehensive assessment of the acquisition of the basic aspects of the language system and the practical application of acquired knowledge.
 The objects of control are the lexical and grammatical aspects of foreign language communication, as well as reading as a form of speech activity.